 The banana split is a favorite dessert and it's the perfect inspiration for a cocktail.
-Sure, you can mix up a Banana Split martini, but today may call for something a bit more indulgent.
-The Frozen Banana Split Cocktail is the ideal recipe for this instance and it's absolutely delicious.
+Sure, you can mix up a banana split martini, but you may also want something a bit more indulgent.
+The frozen banana split cocktail is the ideal recipe for this instance and it's absolutely delicious.

 The result is a tasty, boozy milkshake that can be garnished to your heart's content.
-Have fun and share this delightful indulgence with a few friends or stick it in the freezer and keep it for yourself.
+Have fun and share this delightful indulgence with a friend or stick it in the freezer and keep it for yourself.
 Don't worry, we won't tell!

 - 1 1/2 ounces chocolate vodka